Islamic architecture: Regional styles (after the 10th century)

-Turkish
+Iran and Central Asia

-Great Seljuks and early Turkic dynasties
+Starting in the 10th century and especially during the period of Seljuk domination, the eastern Islamic world – including Iran and Central Asia – generally shared a common architectural style.
+This style was characterized by the prominent use of brick as both construction material and decoration, extensive arcades, glazed tile decoration on the outside of buildings, the privileged use of domes and vaulting, and the increasing use of muqarnas.

 Turkic peoples began moving into the Middle East from the 8th century onward and, after converting to Islam, became major political and military forces in the region.
 The first major Turkic dynasty was the Ghaznavids, who ruled from Ghazna in present-day Afghanistan and adopted a Persianate culture.
 In the second half of the 12th century the Ghurids, of uncertain ethnic origin, replaced them as the major power in the region from northern India to the edge of the Caspian Sea.
-Among the most remarkable monuments of these two dynasties are a number of ornate brick towers and minarets which have survived as stand-alone structures.
-Their whose exact functions are unclear.
+Among the most remarkable monuments of these two dynasties are a number of ornate brick towers and minarets that have survived as stand-alone structures and whose exact functions are unclear.
 They include the Tower of Mas'ud III near Ghazna (early 12th century) and the Minaret of Jam built by the Ghurids (late 12th century).
 Around the same time, between the late 10th century and the early 13th century, the Turkic Qarakhanids ruled in Transoxiana.
-This period is regarded as a "classical" age of Central Asian architecture, with many impressive constructions taking place in Bukhara and Samarkand.
-These include a great congregational mosque in Bukhara, of which only the Kalyan Minaret survives (c.
-1127), the nearby Minaret of Vabkent (1141), and several Qarakhanid mausoleums with monumental façades, such as those in Uzgen (present-day Kyrgyzstan) from the second half of the 12th century.
+This period is regarded as a "classical" age of Central Asian architecture, with many constructions taking place in Bukhara and Samarkand.